AdamB64/web/readme.md

 ---

 # Set up users:
-    There is an user set up already called adam and the password hello, and a guest story that can be claimed to edit under the id "67edacfbbbec3164cef5e899"
+    There is an user set up already called adam and a email of ad@outlook.com and the password hello, and a guest story that can be claimed to edit under the id "67edacfbbbec3164cef5e899"

 ## ⚙️ Tech Stack